Every new investor faces two challenges:

-What I'd honestly recommend is opening an IRA or brokerage account at a mainstream brokerage like TD Ameritrade.
+What I'd honestly recommend is opening an IRA or brokerage account at a mainstream brokerage like TD Ameritrade or Fidelity.
 What most people don't realize is that you can open an IRA with no minimum, you can get access to hundreds of commission free ETFs, and you have a great app to use.
 You essentially can build your entire diversified portfolio for free, on an app.

 So, instead of paying high fees and investing in their custom ETFs, you simply get a regular “mainstream” account, can invest in the same ETFs, and experience no fees.

 With Stash, all you need is $5 to make a deposit.
 This is perfect for anyone getting started.
 Plus, it’s so easy to understand!

 Here are some useful tips for growing your Stash Invest account quickly:

 - Add $5 to your account when you skip your morning coffee.